itsmanwar/mh-prime-dynamic-table/README.md

 ## License: Spread the Love ❤️
-Dynamic-Table is licensed under the MIT License.
+mh-prime-dynamic-table is licensed under the MIT License.
 Share the love, share the code!
 For more information, check out the [LICENSE]([https://choosealicense.com/licenses/mit/](https://github.com/itsmanwar/mh-prime-dynamic-table/blob/main/LICENSE)) file.

 ## Connect with Us! 📡
-For more fun-filled adventures with Dynamic-Table, visit our [GitHub repository](https://github.com/itsmanwar).
+For more fun-filled adventures with mh-prime-dynamic-table, visit our [GitHub repository](https://github.com/itsmanwar/mh-prime-dynamic-table).
 Let's build something amazing together!
 ## Author: The Dreamweavers ✨
 Crafted with love by [@manwar](https://github.com/itsmanwar) and a sprinkle of stardust.